What is Cancer Ablation?

 - Microwave Ablation (MWA) is similar to RFA, except it uses microwaves to heat and destroy the cancer cells.

 - Cryotherapy (also known as cryosurgery or cryoablation) destroys a tumour by freezing it with a thin metal probe.
 The probe is guided through the skin and into the tumour using an ultrasound.
 Then very cold gasses are passed through the probe to freeze the tumour, killing the cancer cells.
-This method may be used to treat larger tumours than the other ablation techniques, but it sometimes requires general anesthesia (where you are asleep).
+This method may be used to treat larger tumours than the other ablation techniques, but it sometimes requires general anaesthesia (where you are asleep).

 Larger liver tumour ablation